informedcitizenry/6502.Net/README.md

-# 6502.Net, A Simple .Net-Based 6502 Cross-Assembler
+# 6502.Net, A Simple .Net-Based 6502/65C02/W65C816S Cross-Assembler
-### Version 1.6
+### Version 1.7
 ## Introduction
-The 6502.Net Macro Assembler is a simple cross-assembler targeting the MOS 6502 and related CPU architectures.
-It is written for .Net (Version 4.5.1) and supports all of the published (legal) instructions of 6502-based CPUs.
+The 6502.Net Macro Assembler is a simple cross-assembler targeting the MOS 6502, WDC 65C02, WDC 65C816 and related CPU architectures.
+It is written for .Net (Version 4.5.1).
+It can assemble both legal (published) and illegal (undocumented) 6502 instructions, as well instructions from its successors the 65C02 and 65C816.

 The 6502 was a popular choice for video game system and microcomputer manufacturers in the 1970s and mid-1980s, due to its cost and efficient design.
 Among hobbyists and embedded systems manufacturers today it still sees its share of use.
-For more information, see [wiki entry](https://en.wikipedia.org/wiki/MOS_Technology_6502) or [6502 resource page](http://6502.org) to learn more about this microprocessor.
+For more information, see the [wiki entry](https://en.wikipedia.org/wiki/MOS_Technology_6502) or [6502 resource page](http://6502.org) to learn more about this microprocessor.
+The 65C02 is an enhancement to the 6502, offering some improvements, including unconditional relative branching and a fix to the infamous "indirect jump page wrap" defect.
+It was notable in the market as the CPU for the Apple IIc and IIe home computers, as well as the NEC TurboGrafx-16 game system.
+The W65C816S (or 65816 for short), is a true successor to the 6502, a fully backward compatible 16-bit CPU.
+It is mostly known for powering the Apple IIgs and the Super Nintendo game console.
 ## Legal
 * 6502.Net (c) 2017 informedcitizenry
 * System.CommandLine, a [command-line argument parser](https://github.com/dotnet/corefxlab/tree/master/src/System.CommandLine) (c) Microsoft Corporation